Deekshith-Codes/thiranex-task-1-data-cleaning/README.md

 ## Data Cleaning

-The following data-cleaning steps were performed:
+The following data-cleaning steps were performed using Pandas.

 ### 1. Missing Values

-Missing values were checked using Pandas.
+Missing values were checked before and after cleaning.

 **Result:** No missing values were found.

 ### 2. Duplicate Records

-Duplicate rows were checked and removed using Pandas.
+Duplicate rows were checked and removed.

 **Result:** No duplicate rows were found.

 ### 3. Date Conversion

-The `Date` column was converted into a proper datetime format for time-based analysis.
+The `Date` column was converted into a proper datetime format to enable time-based analysis.

 ### 4. Outlier Detection